Finding Out the Schedule for Your Trial

 - Writ Enforcing a Judgment Awarding Possession of Property.
 When requesting this action, a judgment creditor must also pay special attention to the proper description of the property.

-- An order specially applicable to partnerships Read the Rules: MD Rules 2-649 and 3-649
+- An order specifically applicable to partnerships.
+Read the Rules: MD Rules 2-649 and 3-649

 - In Circuit Court, an order for other “relief” necessary for enforcement.